dnmfarrell/perltricks-static/content/article/magical-tied-scalars.md

         }
 ```

-Now the output backs off and speeds up:
+Now the output backs off and speeds up.
 There's something that might be more useful.
 Perhaps I want to use the load average to decide the number:

 ``` prettyprint
 use Sys::LoadAvg qw(loadavg);